 The Government of Canada has a role to play

 Interchange Canada is a good model and, with improvements, could provide the infrastructure for an effective bridge between the public and private sectors.
-Unfortunately, we lack global numbers on how many people use the program, for how long, and what experiences they gain – information that would be useful to judge and maximize the
+Unfortunately, we lack global numbers on how many people use the program, for how long, and what experiences they gain—information that would be useful to judge and maximize the effectiveness of the program.

 1 Expand the use of Interchange Canada by creating the administrative infrastructure and financial incentives government departments, private sector partners, universities and think tanks require to offer rotating interchanges of various durations.

 The current program sets up interchanges for up to three years; this duration might be suitable in some cases but the objectives of the interchange can often be met within shorter periods.
 Also, more frequent use of briefer interchange periods would allow more people to take advantage of the program, and with greater frequency.
 Interchanges should become a normal part of full-time employment in the public service and should be valued and incentivized in the performance-management process.
 For example, a public servant motivated to climb the ranks to the executive level should see an interchange as a pivotal step toward promotion.

 2 Require TBS to work with prospective interchange partners to develop a universal, competency-based approach to interchange arrangements in which individuals register their credentials or certificates.

 Such a registry would verify that individuals have developed new skills and competencies, such as leadership, strategic communication, risk management and financial planning.
 This skills-based approach would give structure and purpose to the interchange beyond the general goals of the program, and would help make participants more competitive for future jobs, both within and outside the public service.